John James (Michigan politician)

-John Edward James (born June 8, 1981) is an American businessman and politician serving as the U.S. representative from Michigan's 10th congressional district since 2023.
-A member of the Republican Party, James was the party's nominee in the U.S. Senate elections in Michigan in 2018 and 2020, losing the elections to Democratic incumbents Debbie Stabenow and Gary Peters, respectively.
+John Edward James (born June 8, 1981) is an American politician, businessman, and former military officer serving as the U.S. representative for Michigan's 10th congressional district since 2023.
+A member of the Republican Party, he was the party’s nominee for U.S. Senate in 2018 and 2020.

-After losing the 2020 race, James initially declined to concede, raising concerns of electoral improprieties.
-He conceded on November 24, about three weeks after the election.
-In 2022, James declared his candidacy in Michigan's redrawn 10th congressional district, his third federal election in four years.
-He defeated Democratic nominee Carl Marlinga by a narrow margin.
+In 2022, James declared his candidacy in Michigan's redrawn 10th congressional district, a seat he won and was re-elected to in 2024.

+On April 7, 2025, James announced his candidacy for governor of Michigan in the 2026 election.

 Early life and military career

 James was born in Southfield, Michigan, in 1981 and grew up Baptist in the Palmer Woods neighborhood of Detroit.
 He graduated from the Catholic Brother Rice High School in 1999.
 He graduated from the United States Military Academy (West Point) in 2004, and served eight years in the Army, participating in multiple tours of duty in Operation Iraqi Freedom as an AH-64 Apache pilot.
-Two of his West Point classmates are fellow Congressmen Wesley Hunt and Pat Ryan.
-He attended the Ranger School and became Ranger-qualified as a Captain.
+Two of his West Point classmates are fellow congressmen Wesley Hunt and Pat Ryan.
+He attended Ranger School and became Ranger-tabbed as a captain.

 James received a master's degree in supply chain management from Penn State University's Smeal College of Business and an MBA from the University of Michigan's Ross School of Business.